-2. Small, conservative earrings.
+SHOES: Shoes must be fully enclosed and in good repair.
+They must be predominantly white or gray and leather or leather-like athletic.
+SOCKS: Socks should be solid white.
+JEWELRY: Jewelry is limited to the following: A watch Small, conservative earrings.
 Visible piercings on other body parts i.e. tongue, eyebrow, nose are not allowed.

-3. Small, conservative necklaces may be worn.
-However, long chains and other dangling jewelry is not allowed required by religious practice.

-TATTOOS: Tattoos must not be visible above the collar in the clinical area.

-HEAD COVERING: No head covering may be worn inside the building with the exception of those styles are allowed.
+Small, conservative necklaces may be worn.
+However, long chains and other dangling jewelry is not allowed TATTOOS: Tattoos must not be visible above the collar in the clinical area.
+HEAD COVERING: No head covering may be worn inside the building with the exception of those required by religious practice.
+DENIM: Denim is not allowed in any academic or clinical setting.
+HAIR: Hair must be neat, clean and well-groomed at all times.
+No extreme hair colors or styles are allowed.
 Long hair must be pulled up or back so that it does not cover the eyes or fall in the student's face while in class or fieldwork setting.
 A small, conservative, headband, ribbon or barrette may be worn.
 Headbands and ribbons should not be wider than one inch.
 Large headbands, scarves, caps or other head wear are not allowed.